About Me

 I've worked inside sales teams, tech companies, venture firms, and operating roles.
 Each was a new machine to understand: How does it run?
 Where does it break?
 How can it work better?
 Get in the seat, learn the system, go deep—rebuild it, optimize it, then onto the next one.

-• IGN & Oracle: Cold calls and quotas during the 2008 crash
+IGN & Oracle – Cold calls and quotas during the 2008 crash

-• Santa Clara MBA: Pausing to retool
+Santa Clara MBA – Pausing to retool

-• Driscoll's: Learning P&Ls and grower economics
+Driscoll's – Learning P&Ls and grower economics

-• Alexander Group: GTM strategy and frameworks
+Alexander Group – GTM strategy and frameworks

-• Lyft: Scaling B2B from 1% to 25% of revenue
+Lyft – Scaling B2B from 1% to 25% of revenue

 The Move

-In early 2024, we made two big decisions.
-First, my wife and I decided to move our family closer to where she grew up—Scotts Valley and the Monterey Bay area.
-It was a huge change, but we wanted our kids to grow up connected to the mountains, beach, and community here.
-Over time, we've continued to feel it was one of the best decisions we've made.
-We love raising our family here.
+The first was moving our family.
+Starting in January 2024, my wife and I began seriously discussing relocating closer to where she grew up—the Scotts Valley and Monterey Bay area.
+By summer 2024, we made the move.
+It was a huge change that came with initial shock and uncertainty, but we wanted our kids to grow up connected to the mountains, beach, and community here.
+After settling in, we realized it was one of the best decisions we've made for our family.

 Now